andrewjfiore/MiSTer-ROMweasel/README.md

 - Separate simple mode for operating with joysticks with only few buttons
 - Verify each ROM checksum after downloading
 - If an interrupted download is retried, attempts to continue where it left off
+- Appends a unique `<setname>` element to all 0MHz DOS collection games

 ## Tips